danielbeach/puddleglum/README.md

 - when was the last time a file was received?
 - what was the last modified file?
 - How large was the last file?
-- How many files have received in the last `n` minutes, hours, days, or weeks?
+- How many files have received in the last `24` or `48` hours?

 It's common for many Data Teams to store and received large amounts of raw files in `s3` buckets.
 Many times understanding what is happening in these `s3` buckets is a critical first "line of defense" and Data Quality checks.

+#### Development
+If you want to develop on this codebase, both Rust and Python and in the provided `Dockerfile`.

+To build it ... `docker build . --tag=puddles`
+To drop into the image `docker run --volume ./app -it puddles /bin/bash`